petrrevay/basic-fuzzy-logic/README.md

 The thesis consists of a brief introduction to Basic Fuzzy Logic and a description of the code.
 It also contains a short tutorial on proving in Isabelle/HOL for potential users or followers of this very basal piece of the upcoming Fuzzy Logic Formalization project.

-The thesis is written in CZECH and is going to be translated in ENGLISH sometimes.
+The thesis is written in CZECH and is going to be translated in ENGLISH sometime.
 If interested in something particular, just leave the message.

 Presented theories contain: